Also see the separate glossary for contact lenses.

 Meniscus: Term used to describe the profile of a modern lens.

 Minimum Blank Size: (MBS) The smallest lens blank that can be used and still cut out to fit a frame.
-Eyewire size and patient pupillary distance will both affect the minimum size that can be used.
+Eyewire size and patient pupillary distance will both effect the minimum size that can be used.

 NCLE: National Contact Lens Examination the NCLE is a certification exam that shows a level of proficiency and understanding of the use and fitting of contact lenses.
 It is only a written exam not a practical.